-Overview Title TEXT: Olfactometer: A Method for Assessing Odorant-Cued Behaviors in Lab Animals
+Overview Title TEXT: Four-Way Olfactometer Assay: A Method to Assess Odorant-Cued Responses in Drosophila

-An olfactometer is a closed chamber with multiple one-way openings through which lab animals such as Drosophila flies are exposed to specific olfactory stimuli to observe how their behavior is affected.
+A four-way olfactometer is a closed chamber with one-way ports at each corner, through which it can deliver up to four odors, creating quadrants with distinct odor profiles.

-To begin, transfer the subjects into the chamber, making sure that they are completely aware and awake as anesthetizing them beforehand may affect their behavior during the experiment.
+Begin an experiment by transferring awake flies into the chamber.
+Avoid anesthesia, as this may affect their behavior during the experiment.

-Expose the subjects to a clean air source and analyze them to make sure that there are no uncontrolled odor sources contaminating the olfactometer and potentially affecting subject behavior.
+Expose the flies to clean air and observe their movements to make sure that no odorants are contaminating the olfactometer and affecting fly behavior.

-Prepare your desired olfactory stimuli in separate chambers and connect them to the main chamber through the one-way openings such that the subjects are exposed to the odors without direct access to the sources.
+Then prepare the test odorants in separate vials and connect them to the main chamber through the one-way ports.

-Expose the subjects to the odors for a predetermined period, removing the stimulus after that period has elapsed.
+Expose the flies to the odorants for a predefined period, removing the stimulus after the trial has ended.

-Olfactory behaviors are measured by recording the olfactory stimulus preferred by the subjects and mapping their individual paths and social interactions.
+Flies tend to avoid quadrants with repellant odors while moving towards and settling in quadrants with attractive odors.
+Measure the flies’ odor-cued behavioral responses by tracking their positions over time as they explore the olfactometer.

-In the following protocol, we will use an olfactometer to analyze olfaction-mediated behaviors in adult Drosophila flies.
+In the following protocol, we will use a four-quadrant olfactometer with an air delivery system to analyze fly behavior in response to ethyl propionate, a repellant odorant, and apple cider vinegar, which is attractive.

-Protocol Title TEXT: Assessing Odorant-Cued Behavior in Adult Drosophila Flies Using an Olfactometer
+Protocol Title TEXT: Using a Four-Way Olfactometer

 Sources: